In the photo above, I had to adjust one leg to accommodate the terrain while taking the shot.

 When it comes to a rifle accessory that I can’t live without, it is hands down a bipod.
 Plain and simple, a bipod makes you a better shooter.
 If something can make me a better shooter, you can bet that I will have it on my rifle.

-There are definitely some situations when you might not need a bipod (hunting thick timber comes to mind) but I like to always have a bipod on my rifle for those “just in case” moments.
+There are definitely some situations when you might not need a bipod (hunting thick timber comes to mind), but I like to always have a bipod on my rifle for those “just in case” moments.
+And bipods are getting better and better all the time, with most bipods also getting lighter, while still being ultra stable.

-There are a ton of options out there when it comes to rifle bipods.
-Some are okay, some are great and some are just about perfect.
+There are a ton of options out there for rifle bipods.
+Some are okay, some are great, and some are just about perfect.

 A rifle bipod for hunting, in my opinion, needs to be able to cant from side to side to get the gun level (having a bubble level on your riflescope is key).
-Once the gun is level I then need to lock the bipod down tight.
+Once the gun is level, I then need to lock the bipod down tight.
 When I say lock it down tight, I want the ability to remove any play in the bipod for a solid base, but still have the ability to adjust the tension quickly if I need to pick the gun up and move it.
-This is one of the biggest reasons I’ve been using a Rugged Ridge Outdoor Gear Extreme Bipod since 2017.
-Note: I’m still using the Gen 1 version, but the Gen 2 version has some great improvements!
+This is one of the biggest reasons for using the Rugged Ridge Outdoor Gear Extreme Bipod on my hunting rifles for a lot of years.
+Note: Many of the photos here are from the Gen 1 version, and as of this article's refresh, there is now a Gen 3 version!

 I’ve used other bipods in the past, but I was always frustrated at the pre-determined length the legs clicked out to.
 On those bipods, for me, the pre-determined length was almost always not the right position I needed.
 I haven’t seen a spot in the mountains that is perfectly level, but to get around this, you can always just adjust one bipod leg to a different length if needed.

-These examples are why I like a bipod leg design that is fluid on the length and allows for quick adjustment of a leg if needed.
-Then with that fluid length adjustment, I’m also able to lock that length in place with one quick motion.
+These examples are why I like a bipod leg design that is fluid in length and allows for quick adjustment of a leg if needed.
+Then, with that fluid length adjustment, I’m also able to lock that length in place with one quick motion.

 Another great feature of a bipod is to add more length if needed.
 90% of the time for my style of hunting a 7 to 10” bipod is perfect.
 But if you ever were to need more length, leg extensions are a great option.